vidaud/seta/seta-doc/docs/user-guide/communities.md

 1. From the side menu click on ^^Discovery^^ -> ^^Communities^^.
 2. You can either enter in the search bar the name of the Community you are looking for or select from the Community list.
 3. Click on the button ^^Join^^.
-4. If the *Membership* status is *closed*, a pop-up window will appear to sent a message to ask for the request.
+4. If the *Membership* status is *closed*, a pop-up window will appear to send a message to ask for the request.
 5. The status changes to *pending* and the join button changes to ^^PENDING^^ until the Community manager approves or reject the request to join.
 If the request is approved, the status changes to *membership* and the button changes to ^^LEAVE^^, if the request is rejected the status changes to *rejected* and the button changes to ^^REJECTED^^.
 5. If the *Membership* status is *opened*, it is possible to join without sending a request.